FauzanNR/marathon-envs/docs/marathon-controller-training.md

 3. Section 3 explains the main steps needed to create your own character

-Once you are happy with the outcome of your training, there are  instructions to export the outcome of the training [here](export-outcome.md)
+Once you are happy with the outcome of your training, there are  instructions to export the outcome of the training to your own project [here](export-outcome.md)

-###